Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Lower bound of variance of the fluctuations of the transverse increments

 \subsection{Proof of Proposition~\ref{prop:lowslow}}

-A brief outline of the proof is the following.
-Recall from Notation~\ref{notn:shorthand} that $\tau$ is the time taken to reach $H$ from the origin and $h^\ast$ is the expected time to reach $\partial H$.
-By definition, $H$ contains an Euclidean ball of size $k$ and, by Remark~\ref{remark:boxh} we know $H$ is contained in a ball of radius of the order of $k$ around $\a$.
-So to prove Proposition~\ref{prop:lowslow} it suffices to show that the time taken for $\Gamma(\0,\a)$ to reach $\partial H$ from $\a$ can be slower than $h^\ast$ by a fraction of $\sigma(k)$ with non-negligible probability.
-Here $\sigma(k)$ is the order of fluctuation of passage times from $\a$ to any point on $\partial H$, and by non-negligible probability we mean probability at least $e^{-(\log k)^\epsilon}$ for some $\epsilon\in(0,1)$.
-We will define $H^\ast$, a subset of $\partial H$, such that $\Gamma(\0,\a)$ does not intersects $H\backslash H^\ast$ with high probability.
-Then we will show that passage times from $\a$ to the points of $H^\ast$ can be uniformly slow with non-negligible probability.
-To do this, we will define $G^\ast$, a polygonal line which is roughly a discrete approximation of a sector of a $g$-ball around $\a$.
-We will show that passage times from $\a$ to $G^\ast$ can be uniformly slow with non-negligible probability, and passage time from $G^\ast$ to $H^\ast$ are sufficiently small, so that passage times to points of $H^\ast$ will also be slow.
-Moreover, $G^\ast$ will be constructed in a way so that $\Gamma(\0,\a)$ when traced from $\a$ will intersect $G^\ast$ and then $H^\ast$ with high probability.
+Here is an outline of the proof.
+Recall from Notation~\ref{notn:shorthand} that $\tau$ is the passage time from the origin to $H$, and $h^\ast$ is the maximum passage time from $\ba$ to any point on $\partial H$.
+By definition, $H$ contains an Euclidean ball of size $k$ around $\ba$, and by Remark~\ref{remark:boxh} $H$ is contained in a ball of radius of the order of $k$ around $\ba$.
+Thus, $\sigma(k)$ is the order of fluctuation of passage times from $\ba$ to any point on $\partial H$.
+Therefore, to prove Proposition~\ref{prop:lowslow}, it suffices to show that the time it takes for $\Gamma(\origin,\ba)$ to reach $\partial H$ after starting from $\ba$ is slower than $h^\ast$ by a fraction of $\sigma(k)$ with a non-negligible probability.
+Here, by a non-negligible probability we mean probability at least $e^{-(\log k)^\epsilon}$ for some $\epsilon\in(0,1)$.
+To prove this, we define $H^\ast$, a subset of $\partial H$, such that with high probability $\Gamma(\origin,\ba)$ does not intersect $H\backslash H^\ast$.
+Then, we show that passage times from $\ba$ to the points of $H^\ast$ can be uniformly slow with non-negligible probability.
+To achieve this, we further define $G^\ast$, a polygonal line which is roughly a discrete approximation of a sector of a $g$-ball around $\ba$.
+We show that passage times from $\ba$ to points on $G^\ast$ are uniformly slow with non-negligible probability, and passage time from $G^\ast$ to $H^\ast$ are sufficiently small, so that passage times from $\ba$ to points of $H^\ast$ are also slow.
+Moreover, $G^\ast$ is constructed in a way so that $\Gamma(\origin,\ba)$, when traced from starting from $\ba$, intersect $G^\ast$ before $H^\ast$ with high probability.